stefanspringer1/SwiftXML/README.md

 ### Defining content

-When constructing an element, its content are given in parantheses “{...}”:
+When constructing an element, its contents are given in parentheses “{...}”:

 ```Swift
 let myElement = XElement("div") {